-Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Annual Report on Form 10-K and in other documents that we file with the SEC, in evaluating our company and our business.
+Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Annual Report on Form 10-K and in other documents that we file with the Securities and Exchange Commission, or SEC, in evaluating our company and our business.
 Investing in our common stock involves a high degree of risk.
 If any of the following risks actually occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.